newrelic/newrelic-salesforce-exporter/cmd/nr-salesforce-eventlog/README.md

 The event log integration obtains the configuration from a YAML file.
 There is a [sample config file](../../config_sample_eventlog.yml) you can use as a template to create your own.
+Or check the [config example](#config-example) section for a simpler config example.

 The following is a list of the required keys and a description for each.